As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 GETTING THE BOOK PUBLISHED (ready for distribution / sale)

-Or, you can hire a service, like BookBaby to do it for you.
+Or you can hire a service, like BookBaby to do it for you.
 This route will cost more money, but you’ll have all your “Is” dotted and “Ts” crossed.

-Self-Publishing a Chapter or Simple Middle Grade Book
+Self-Publishing a Chapter Book

 THE TRADITIONAL ROAD